jpegleg/signer-daemon/README.md

 You will need to generate the required cryptographic components, see the celery daemon scripts.

-For the RSA daemons, OAEP PSS is implemented to mitigate oracle/padding attacks on RSA (Bleichenbacher).
+For the RSA daemons, PSS is implemented to mitigate oracle/padding attacks on RSA (Bleichenbacher).

 If the data is to be secret/private, then is should be encrypted with (AES256) before being signed by this identity daemon.